Frequently asked questions about my services.

 - 90 minute counseling sessions and initial consultation are 325.00

 - Group sessions are 65.00 per session and groups are ongoing.
-The 3 stage curriculum used and the skills taught in the groups are designed to be covered over approximately an 8 month commitment.
-If you are accepted into a group, there is an initial minimum commitment of 14 consecutive weeks.
+The 3 stage curriculum used and the skills taught in the groups are designed to be covered over a minimum 9 month commitment.
+The anger management skills group is an in-depth, comprehensive approach to anger management.
 Clients who do not participate in the full curriculum cannot expect satisfactory results.
+Groups are for self referred patients, or patients who have been referred by another health professional.
+They are not for court ordered patients.

 - Fees are payable via cash, check or credit card.